AlperSocial/alpermail.top-superlogout/README.md

 ## Features

 - Uses fast methods to help the user logout of every site imaginable (by using GET and POST requests)
-- Pisses off the user
+- Piss of your friends in seconds!

 ## Demo